Use DistCp to copy data between Azure Storage blobs and Azure Data Lake Storage Gen1

 - Azure HDInsight cluster with access to a Data Lake Storage Gen1 account.
 See Create an HDInsight cluster with Data Lake Storage Gen1.
 Make sure you enable Remote Desktop for the cluster.

-An HDInsight cluster comes with the Distcp utility, which can be used to copy data from different sources into an HDInsight cluster.
-If you have configured the HDInsight cluster to use Data Lake Storage Gen1 as additional storage, the Distcp utility can be used out-of-the-box to copy data to and from a Data Lake Storage Gen1 account as well.
-In this section, we look at how to use the Distcp utility.
+An HDInsight cluster comes with the DistCp tool, which can be used to copy data from different sources into an HDInsight cluster.
+If you've configured the HDInsight cluster to use Data Lake Storage Gen1 as additional storage, you can use DistCp out-of-the-box to copy data to and from a Data Lake Storage Gen1 account.
+In this section, we look at how to use the DistCp tool.

 From your desktop, use SSH to connect to the cluster.
 See Connect to a Linux-based HDInsight cluster.
 Run the commands from the SSH prompt.